Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-z-DgcRCy3so.md

 ### Transcript

-> and any npcs in the game i don't think that white wilson says
+> and any npcs in the game I don't think that white wilson says